iPanca80/www.prestakey.it/wp-content/plugins/force-regenerate-thumbnails/readme.txt

 === Force Regenerate Thumbnails ===
-Contributors: Pedro Elsner
+Contributors: pedro-elsner, nosilver4u
-Requires at least: 2.8
+Requires at least: 4.9
-Tested up to: 4.0
+Tested up to: 6.1
+Requires PHP: 7.2
-Stable tag: trunk
+Stable tag: 2.1.1
+License: GPLv2
 Tags: force, regenerate thumbnails, thumbnail, thumbnails

-Delete and REALLY force the regenerate thumbnail.
+Delete and REALLY force thumbnail regeneration.

 == Description ==

-Force Regenerate Thumbnails allows you to delete all old images size and REALLY regenerate the thumbnails for your image attachments.
+Force Regenerate Thumbnails allows you to delete all old images sizes and REALLY regenerate the thumbnails for your uploads.

-See the [screenshots tab](http://wordpress.org/extend/plugins/force-regenerate-thumbnails/screenshots/) for more details.
+Regenerate all thumbnails from the Tools admin menu.
+Regenerate batches of images via the Media Library list mode.
+Select the images to regenerate and then use the Bulk Actions drop-down menu to Force Regenerate Thumbnails.
+Use attachment actions to regenerate thumbnails for a single image.

+Several filters exist for advanced usage.
+See more via [this gist](https://gist.github.com/nosilver4u/eb858df10521aece2044a3a15ccdd17b).

 == Installation ==